AlainParadis/program-transformation/program-transformation.md

 ---
 These are very preliminary ideas about possible program transformation.

 The central idea the faculty have agreed upon is de-streaming the curriculum.
 Currently, our courses are based on distinct disciplines.
 We have four semesters of typography, and four semesters of user experience design.
 What we envision is a more multi-disciplinary approach, where courses include some of each discipline.
 For instance, elements of user experience design and typography would be in a course where assignments include web pages and printed collateral to support a brand.
 The latest automated production processes would be used rather than tedious, repetitive methods.
-See what's possible, with this re-imagined <a href="#pos">program of study</a>.
+See what's possible, with this <a href="#pos">re-imagined program of study</a>.

 That said, we cannot ignore the craft aspect of design.
 Software training and basic coding, including fundamentals about pixels, vectors, page layout, and HTML/CSS will be necessary for the foreseeable future.